 As in every body of work I have produced my thinking on the making of these images resonates along certain lines that have been at the core of my photographic investigations for over 25 years.
 A lot of my work is about process, observation, alchemy and old scientific collections called Cabinets of Wonder.
 With all my work I try to further clarify my interest and fascination with the actual marks I can produce via the traditional and non-traditional entropic photographic processes I have perfected over the years.

-My intent is to show that by manipulating the film grain via my process of bleaches and multiple development baths with brushes and toners I can achieve a new and unique type of mark.
+My intent is to show that by manipulating the film grain via my process using bleaches and multiple development baths with brushes and toners I can achieve a new and unique type of photographic mark - much like drawing.
 My goal is to link the world of drawing and the world of photography in these images.
 I want them to be part photographic document, part drawing and part dream.

 Galleries are in order of the most current work first.
 Nature Morte is my first body of work and dates back to 1990's